 For many decades, the grounds of the Allis-Bushnell House and its gardens have offered a peaceful setting for contemplation in the midst of the historic village district of Madison.

-However, during the Fall of 2019 and throughout 2020, the Madison Historical Society is undertaking a restoration of the tiny pocket of beauty and solitude we offer within our quarter-acre back lawn.
+In the years ahead, the Madison Historical Society is planning a restoration of the tiny pocket of beauty and solitude we offer within our quarter-acre back lawn.
 One of the few green areas remaining in the downtown village district, it will be reimagined as a vest-pocket park for the entire community, as well as for MHS members and visitors.

 Together with local nurseries, arborists, and lawn and garden contractors, garden designer Lucy Van Liew and landscape architect Roger Engle are creating an extensive plan for the project.
 Developed with an eye toward universal access for all visitors, it will include a new lawn, a new patio, and a new parking area.
 We thank Lucy and Roger for their expert creativity.

 During some phases of the restoration, access to the back of the property may be limited or restricted throughout 2020 and 2021.
 For your safety, please respect all barriers and signage.

 New areas with planned potential as rental venues will be available in the future for private use by prior arrangement.

 All revenues from rentals will fund the maintenance of the property and will fund the preservation and protection of the MHS's collection of 6,000-plus historic objects.

 Donations to help fund the garden restoration are appreciated at any time.
 Please call the MHS office at 203.245.4567 for further information on how you may designate a gift for this purpose.